As you stroll down historic downtown Bristol, your nose just might pull you in all directions.

 On the menu you’ll find savory Bloody Mary cocktails (among other craft concoctions) plus creative twists on classic feel-good food.

-Swing by for their popular hot chicken and waffles sandwich for brunch and return for dinner to sample their fun rotating small plates like the bao pork buns or feast on a plate of juicy steak-frites.
+Swing by for their popular hot chicken and waffles sandwich for some of the best brunch in Bristol and return for dinner to sample their fun rotating small plates like the bao pork buns or feast on a plate of juicy steak-frites.

 You can reserve a table online here (recommended for weekends and special occasions).